ElectricRCAircraftGuy/eRCaGuy_X9C_digital_pot/README.md

 Arduino library/driver for the Renesas X9C102 (1k), X9C103 (10k), X9C503 (50k), and X9C104 (100k) family of digital potentiometers.

-Easily drive these 100-step digital potentiometers to any absolute or relative position.
+Easily drive these 100-step digital potentiometers to any absolute or relative position or voltage.

 By Gabriel Staples
 https://gabrielstaples.com